analyst-one/oikaze/README.md

 ### Use the default set

 Import the set and use the mixins to generate the CSS custom properties.
 While not required common best practice is to use `:root` pseudo-class as the target for the CSS custom properties from the base set.
-Use the provided functions to get the css custom properties or it's value.
+Use the provided functions to get the CSS custom properties or it's value.

 ```scss
 // styles.scss